juanteran/TheBatmanBot/README.md

 # TheBatmanBot
-TheBatmanBot is a Bot but telegram.
+TheBatmanBot is a Bot for telegram.